dumith-eranga/talks/tdd-why-bother/narration.md

 By mid year 2016, I wanted to go shopping for a car.
 At last, I have saved enough money for the down-payment.
 It is going to be my first car.
 It has to be a beautiful one.
 It has to be a good one too as I will be using it for many years to come.
 It has to be a reliable one - I am clue-less about how a car works and will be totally lost if it breaks-down in the middle of the road.

+## Bug
+Automotive Analogy
+- Costly
+- recall
+- problem for the company
+Software
+- Less costly
+- Problem for the User

 Let's talk a bit more about reliability.
 When I'm buying the car, I expect it to work.
 I should be able to get in and drive it without any issue.
 If the tank is full, if I service the care properly, and if I do regular check-ups, I expect my car to run without suddenly breaking-down in the middle of the road.